Wednesday, December 31, 2014

 Joseph Cotton and Teresa Wright in Shadow of a Doubt

-1. The most chilling of them all: Joseph Cotton in “Shadow of a Doubt”—Not surprisingly, my number one blog post for 2014 is on my favorite Alfred Hitchcock movie, Shadow of a Doubt.
+1. The most chilling of them all: Joseph Cotton in “Shadow of a Doubt”—Not surprisingly, my number one blog post for 2014 is of my favorite Alfred Hitchcock movie, Shadow of a Doubt.
 More specifically, it's about Joseph Cotton’s amazing portrayal of murderer Charles Oakley.
 The post was part of the Great Villains Blogathon in April.
 How Cotton was neglected at Oscar time (and Teresa Wright too!) is one of Hollywood’s great mysteries.

 I hope everyone had a great 2014.
 I'm looking forward to an even better 2015!